batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 ## Non Goals

-Given the high likelihood of introducing errors, direct modification of an existing project will not be supported.
+1. Given the high likelihood of introducing errors, direct modification of an existing project will not be supported.
 As an admittedly poor substitute, we can (eventually) follow the Micronaut `feature diff` model and rely on knowledgeable users to apply and merge.
 (Note that in the CLI we _may_ be able to do better if the project is a git repo, since we can run `git apply --check` to see if the merge would succeed and then apply it if so, all under some new flag.)

+2. SEO.
+Ultimately we need users to be able to find relevant parts of `helidon.io` via expected search patterns (e.g.
+   "get started with helidon", "what is helidon", etc.) but this is a complex task to do properly, and may require significant changes to the site implementation (i.e. so that it can support non-anchor URLs).

 ## Goals